 - Business loan.
 Most banks want to see detailed projections, business plans and assurances that your company will be in a position to make repayments for the whole loan period.
-However, many online business lenders require fewer details to approve a business loan.
-You’ll find these lenders may approve you after simply seeing your business’s accounting information or financials as well as your own personal information.
+However, many online business lenders only require records of your business’s financial information.

 - Personal loan.
 You can apply for a personal loan in just a few minutes.
 The fate of your application for a personal loan will be predominantly decided by your credit and your own personal financial situation.
 You’ll also need proof of income, and if you are self-employed you will likely need the last two years of tax returns.

 - Business loan.
 For business taxes, there are significant benefits to keeping your personal and business affairs separate including easier filing come tax season and interest deductions.
 You could borrow well over $1 million with a business loan.